Skip to content

 global.monitoring.otlpEndpointBackend OTLP HTTP endpoint, default http://nexent-otel-collector:4318

-global.monitoring.dashboardUrlFrontend monitoring entry URL; leave empty to hide the entry
+global.monitoring.dashboardUrlFrontend monitoring entry URL; leave empty to hide the entry.
+Visible in speed mode; in standard mode only the super administrator can see it

 global.monitoring.traceContentModeTrace content capture mode: summary, metrics, or full